-Kelly Labor begins her first season on the CSU women's soccer staff as an assistant coach.
+Kelly Labor heads into her second season on the CSU women's soccer staff, and fifth season overall, as an assistant coach.

 Labor joins Head Coach Bill Hempen after three years as an assistant at Regis University.
 While there she was tasked with individual technical and group skill development.
 Labor helped guide the Rangers to RMAC championships and NCAA Division II tournaments in 2010, 2011 and 2012.